-The Sabbath

-To The Saints Scattered Abroad
+The Sabbath to the Saints Scattered Abroad

-Believing it important for us to have the truth on all subjects, and especially those connected with the immediate coming of Christ, I would present a few thoughts on the Sabbath; not for controversy, but for the consideration of the true "Israel," who are looking for the "promise," and speedy "redemption."
+BELIEVING it important for us to have the truth on all subjects, and especially those connected with the immediate coming of Christ, I would present a few thoughts on the Sabbath; not for controversy, but for the consideration of the true "Israel," who are looking for the "promise," and speedy "redemption."

 The remarks of Bro.
-Miller in this Lecture on the Great Sab-bath, I like very well, because I believe they are true.
+Miller in his Lecture on the Great Sabbath, I like very well, because I believe they are true.
 In speaking of the Sabbath he says:

-"Its being contained in the ten commandments, written by the finger of God, on both tables of the testimony, graven on stone, [See Exodus 34:28, Deuteronomy 4:13 & 10:4] to be a sign forever, [Exodus 31:17, Ezekiel 20:12] and a perpetual covenant, proves, in my opinion, beyond the shadow of a doubt, that it is as binding upon the Christian church as upon the Jewish, and in the same manner, and for the same reason."
-(Miller, Life and Views, p.
-157)
+Its being contained in the ten commands, written by the finger of God, on both tables of the testimony, graven on stone, to be a sign forever, and a perpetual covenant, proves, in my opinion, beyond the shadow of a doubt, that it is as binding upon the Christian church as upon the Jewish, and in the same manner, and for the same reason.